The Case for Emissions Phaseout & Atmospheric Carbon Removal

 We work towards and advocate for a phase-out of fossil fuels and their emissions, the phase-out of other GHG emissions, the protection of critical natural carbon sinks (including mature and old-growth forests), and the removal of excess legacy atmospheric carbon.

-What’s That Logo All About Anyway?
+What’s Our Logo All About?

 The burning of fossil fuels – oil, gas and coal – produces carbon dioxide (CO2), among other greenhouse gas (GHG) emissions.
 A share of the annual CO2 emissions remains in the atmosphere for centuries, impeding the loss to space of heat that Earth receives from the sun.

-The CPR Initiative graphic depicts calculated estimates from the cited source of Earth’s major carbon sinks.
+Our logo depicts calculated estimates from the cited source of Earth’s major carbon sinks.
 Uncertainties in the estimates account for significant year-to-year variation, but on average over the 1959-2019 period we estimate that about 44% of annual emissions remain in the atmosphere, with the ocean taking up approximately 24% and the land approximately 31% of such emissions.

 Our logo simply distills that graphic, reminding us to consider the persistent role of the over-concentration of GHGs – and the need to act.